How to cite this paper

 user interfaces.
 It is mainly concerned with semantic interpretation of XML Schema,

 given a generic DOM representation that sees the schema just as any XML document.
-A Java

 Swing user interface is presented without discussion how it was generated.